tarof429/stuckathome/aws_certified_solutions_architect/README.md

 ### Amazon RedShift

-Amazon RedShfit is a managed data warehouse service used for analytics (OLAP) as opposed to OLTP databases like RDS or DynamoDB.
-It's useful for when you want to generate reports against data in one or more databases but don't want to negatively impact performance.
-Alternatives to RedShift include Hadoop with EMR or a RDS Read Replica.
-Against S3 objects you can use Spectrum.
+Amazon RedShfit is a managed data warehouse service used for data analytics (OLAP).
+It can be used to analyze large data sets in a cost-effective manner.
+Data in RedShfit is encrypted by default.
+Data in RedShift can be loaded by either uploading a file directly or through other data sources such as S3.
+Data in RedShift is queried using SQL.

 ### Amazon Elastic Map Reduce

 Amazon EMR is a managed service that processes data and business intelligence using analytics platforms such as Hadoop and Spark.
-EMR supports this enabling ETL functions on big data.
+EMR supports this by enabling ETL functions on big data.

 ### Amazon Kinesis

-Kinesis is used to process streaming data such as IOT.
-Data comes in via Kinesis Data Streams and stored in shards for 24 hours and up to 365 days.
-Data Streams can be processed using KCL or the Kinesis Client Library.
-A client can process multiple shards but each shard can be processed by only one client.
+Amazon Kinesis is a serverless services that captures, processes and stores streamed data at any scale.
+The input for Kinesis can be real-time streaming dat from IOT device such as security cameras.
+Data in Kinesis is stored in shards from 24 hours and up to 365 days.
+Data in a shard can be processed by a client using the Kinesis Client Library.
+A client can process multiple shards.

 ### Amazon Athena

 Amazaon Athena is a serverless service that can be used to run SQL queries against S3 objects.
-Athena can be used to query other data sources such as CloudWatch logs with the help of a Lambda function.
+Athena can be used to query other data sources such as CloudWatch logs with the help of Lambda functions.
 Query results can be stored in Amazon Glue.

 ### AWS Glue

-AWS Glue is another serverless service used to "glue" data in various data sources so that they can be queried easily.
+AWS Glue is another serverless service used to "glue" data from various data sources so that they can be queried easily.

 ### AWS OpenSearch